KartikSoneji/userscripts/README.md

     Changes the YouTube Favicon to the Channel logo.

   - [Paste Image into Google Image Search](https://openuserjs.org/scripts/KartikSoneji/Paste_Image_into_Google_Image_Search):
-    Allows you to paste an image from your clipboard directly into Google Image Search.
+    Allows you to paste an image from your clipboard directly into Google Image Searc

+Questions, comments and suggestions are welcome.